The Complete Guide to Driving in New Zealand

 What Rules Do You Need to Know for Driving in New Zealand?

 We are glad you asked, your safety-conscious so-and-so!
 This guide will point out how driving in New Zealand differs from other countries, including:

 - You must hold a valid driving license

 - Keep left and know how to use intersections

-- Know when to overtake safely
+- Know how to use roundabouts

-- Know how to use one-lane bridges and rail crossings
+- Know how to use rail crossings

 - Take into account the longer travel times when planning

 We cover these driving rules in detail in the driving guide below.

 What License Do I Need to Drive in New Zealand?